BasedNight/bundletool-docker/README.md

 Bundletool Dockerfile + APK Helper Makefile
 =================================
 I created this Dockerfile because I use NixOS, and I could not get the package from Nixpkgs to work for the life of me—presumably because glibc and Nix would not play nice.
-My use case is to produce signed APKs from a Android app bundle, so I also threw together a quick Makefile to help me do so using the containerized `bundletool`.
+My use case is to produce signed APKs from an Android app bundle, so I also threw together a quick Makefile to help me do so using the containerized `bundletool`.

 Building & testing
 ----------------